-First, Let's Talk About Raster And Vector Images
+Let's Talk About Raster and Vector Images

 When printing raster images, RAW file formats usually offer the best resolution.
 Unfortunately, there are many printers out there that don’t accept such a large and uncompressed file.

-Alternatively, some printers use TIFF/TIF, a file format popular in the photography and publishing industries.
+Some printers use TIFF/TIF, a file format popular in the photography and publishing industries.
 These files are huge but produce a high-quality image for subsequent printing.

 Vector images, on the other hand, are created using geometric shapes.
 This means you can enlarge them to any size without losing sharpness, clarity or detail.

 When printing vector images, the best file format for printing is typically PDF.
-It’s a universally accepted file format and can retain the detail of complex vector images.
+It's a universally accepted file format and can retain detail in complex vector images.
 A vector will start as an Encapsulated PostScript (EPS) file, then be resized in editing software such as Adobe Illustrator or Photoshop and exported as a PDF.

 What File Formats Can You Use?